 “For the past six consecutive dates, no witness has been brought by the accused persons in their defence.
 In these facts and circumstances, I close their right to lead further defence evidence.
 List the matter for final arguments on July 14,” said Additional Sessions Judge Reetesh Singh.

-- December 16 gangrape case: SC defers review petition to next month
+- December 16 gangrape: SC asks convict to file review petition soon

 - Records given by police not readable: December 16 convicts tells HC